 Congressionally Directed Medical Research Programs -- Ovarian Cancer Research Program -- Ovarian Cancer Academy -- Early-Career Investigator Award

-Initially created in FY09, the OCRP Ovarian Cancer Academy Award mechanism is a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty.
+Initially created in FY09, the OCRP Ovarian Cancer Academy (OCA) is a unique, interactive virtual academy providing intensive mentoring, national networking, collaborations, and a peer group for junior faculty.
 The overarching goal of the OCA is to develop successful, highly productive ovarian cancer researchers in a collaborative research and career development environment.

-The OCA is a virtual career development and research training platform that consists of EarlyCareer Investigators (ECIs), and their Designated Mentors from different institutions, and an Academy Dean and Assistant Dean.
-New for FY21 is a change in the eligibility of the ECI, please refer to Section II.C.1.b., Principal Investigator.
-The OCRP Ovarian Cancer Academy – Early-Career Investigator Award is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the Academy (other ECIs, Mentors, Dean, Assistant Dean) as well as with the advocacy community.
-Since its inception, the Academy’s ECIs have presented at and chaired sessions for ovarian cancer-specific symposia and served on symposia review committees.
-They have also served as peer reviewers for the Department of Defense (DoD) OCRP and other funding agencies.
+The OCA is a virtual career development and research training platform that consists of EarlyCareer Investigators (ECIs), their Designated Mentors, and an Academy Dean and Assistant Dean.
+The OCRP Ovarian Cancer Academy Award – Early-Career Investigator mechanism is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the OCA (other ECIs, Mentors, the Dean, and the Assistant Dean) as well as with the advocacy community.
+Since its inception, the OCA’s ECIs have presented at and chaired sessions for ovarian cancer-specific symposia and served on symposia review committees.
+They have also served as peer reviewers for the Department of Defense (DOD) OCRP and other funding agencies.

-This FY22 Ovarian Cancer Academy Award – Early-Career Investigator program announcement is soliciting additional ECIs to join the existing Academy.
+This FY22 Ovarian Cancer Academy Award – Early-Career Investigator program announcement is soliciting additional ECIs to join the existing OCA.
 This award mechanism enables the ECI (the investigator named as the Principal Investigator [PI] on the application) to pursue an ovarian cancer project related to the OCRP’s mission that may be basic, translational, and/or clinical research, or a clinical trial under the guidance of a Designated Mentor.
 The Designated Mentor is not required to be at the same institution as the ECI.
 If the Designated Mentor is not from the same institution as the ECI, another Mentor (“Other Mentor,” see below) at the ECI’s institution must also be included in the application submission.